Your HSA Covers More Than You Think — HSA Eligible Expenses for 2026

 Thanks for reading, The Saving Wiser Team

-Disclaimer: HSA eligibility is determined by the IRS and interpreted by individual plan administrators.
+Disclaimer: HSA eligibility is determined by the IRS.
 This content is for informational purposes only and does not constitute medical or financial advice.
 Always verify eligibility before purchasing.
 Some items require a Letter of Medical Necessity.
 Refer to IRS Publication 502 and 969 for official guidance.